Raven-biosciences/chemX_docs/docs/tutorial.md

 When evaluating the results it is important to consider the model’s applicability to your screening library.
 One way to assess this is by using UMAPs - the reduced dimensionality plots we have seen a few times in this tutorial already.
 This time we map both the training data and the screening library in the same map to see if the molecules in the screening library are similar to what the model was trained on.
 If both datasets exist in the different groupings then the chemical complexity is similar.
 If the map has many distinct groupings with molecules from only one of the datasets then the model, or if there is no overlap at all, then the model has to extrapolate its learnings to unknown chemistry and you should proceed with caution.

 !!! warning "IMPORTANT"
     When modelling based on molecular structure, a common pitfall is training you model on one type of chemistry and then using it on another type of chemistry that the model has learnt nothing about.
+Use the UMAP to evaluate if this is the case for your screening.
+If the molecules in the screening library overlap with the molecules from the training set you should be okay moving forward.
+If not, you need additional validation of the results.

 ## Exploring the screening results